aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-steps.md

 ---

-## Launch the CloudFormation Template in the AWS Management Console account
+## Launch the CloudFormation template in the AWS management account

 1. Download the Cloudformation template from the following location: https://<abi-template-location>
 2. Launch the CloudFormation template in your AWS Control Tower home Region.
     * Stack name: `template-crowdstrike-enable-integrations`
-    * List parameters with [call out default values and update below example as needed]
+    * List parameters with default values and update examples as needed:
         * **EnableIntegrationsStackName**: `template-crowdstrike-enable-integrations`
         * **EnableIntegrationsStackRegion**: `us-east-1`
         * **EnableIntegrationsStackSetAdminRoleName**: `AWSCloudFormationStackSetAdministrationRole`